slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.13.6 =
+Adds a new filter for event permalinks.

 = 0.13.5 =
 Fixed a problem with event templates that use HTML tags and moved Theater javascript to footer to improve loading speed.